Hereditary Society Community of the United States of America: Activities

-The website, and subsequent social media platforms provide a wide outreach to the community.
-Additionally, HSC actively engages collaboration between numerous, diverse lineage societies, coordinating a cohesive annual schedule of meetings.
-It also provides public access to a clearing house for accurately vetted contact and membership information, as well as an historical record of the insignia and regalia associated with the many groups within the community.
+The website and subsequent social media platforms provide a broad outreach to the community.
+Additionally, HSC actively engages collaboration between numerous diverse lineage societies, coordinating a cohesive annual schedule of meetings.
+It also provides public access to a clearing house for accurately vetted contact and membership information, as well as a historical record of the insignia and regalia associated with the many groups within the community.

-Notably, HSC, along with approximately 90 lineage societies hold their annual board and membership meetings in Washington, D.C. during the month of April each year.
-Since 2002, HSC has assisted with the coordination of those meetings, providing guidance, as well as a highly trafficked calendar of events.
-This period of annual meetings is referred to as the 'Hereditary Fortnight', although it extends for a full three-week period from start to finish.
-The events of the Hereditary Fortnight have grown over time, and were originally anchored around the annual meeting of the National Society Daughters of the American Revolution.
-In the 1940s, the DAR moved its annual meetings, at Constitution Hall, to the month of July, while the smaller lineage societies, in gradually increasing numbers, continued to meet in April in the ensuing decades, to the present day.
+Notably, HSC and approximately 90 lineage societies hold annual board and membership meetings in Washington, D.C., each year in April.
+Since 2002, HSC has assisted with coordinating those meetings, providing guidance, and a highly trafficked calendar of events.
+This annual meeting period is called the 'Hereditary Fortnight', although it extends for three weeks from start to finish.
+The events of the Hereditary Fortnight have grown over time and were initially anchored around the annual meeting of the National Society Daughters of the American Revolution.
+In the 1940s, the DAR moved its annual meetings, at Constitution Hall, to July, while the smaller lineage societies, in gradually increasing numbers, continued to meet in April in the ensuing decades to the present day.

 HSC meets annually in Washington, D.C., during the Hereditary Fortnight, at a formal (white tie) gala event.
-The evening is an opportunity for the confluence of the officers from numerous lineage societies, to meet together.
-Past venues have included the Willard, Anderson House, Cosmos Club, and, for the first eleven year of HSC's existence, the old Washington Club.
-At those gala functions, four to six key lineage societies leaders are recognized as Honorary Members of HSC.
+The evening allows officers from numerous lineage societies to meet together.
+Past venues have included the Willard, Anderson House, Cosmos Club, and, for the first eleven years of HSC's existence, the old Washington Club.
+Four to six prominent lineage societies leaders are recognized as Honorary Members of HSC at those gala functions.
 Each Honorary Member receives a perpetual listing on the website and a coveted HSC plaque, honoring their efforts.
 A retiring President General of the Society of the Cincinnati; a retiring President General of the National Society Daughters of the American Revolution; and a retiring President of the National Gavel Society, (if choosing to join the Council when eligible), as well as any recent, posthumous HSC Board member, are automatically elected to the Class for the year in which they retire or decease, in addition to the standard Honorary Members inducted that year.
-In determining prospective Honorary Members, the Council consider society leadership, membership, service, tenure, personal character, and life-long accomplishments.
+In determining prospective Honorary Members, the Council considers society leadership, membership, service, tenure, personal character, and life-long accomplishments.

-In recent years, HSC has expanded its online presence to include two, separate social media forums to accommodate real-time interaction between lineage society members from over 300 organizations.
-In 2020 and 2021, during the COVID-19 pandemic, HSC planned, coordinated, and hosted multiple live, online discussions regarding the risks associated with the continuity of the Hereditary Fortnight, during the pandemic.
+In recent years, HSC has expanded its online presence to include two social media forums to accommodate real-time interaction between lineage society members from over 300 organizations.
+In 2020 and 2021, during the COVID-19 pandemic, HSC planned, coordinated, and hosted multiple live online discussions regarding the risks associated with the continuity of the Hereditary Fortnight, during the pandemic.